-- 2.5.1 The proposed trial would be conducted in stages, with progression to the next stage only occurring after specific criteria have been met. - 2.5.2 Stages 1 and 2 will consist of nighttime operations only.
-Each TRA activation would have a duration of up to six hours between 22:00 04:00 local time, Monday Friday. - 2.5.3 Stage 3 will mainly consist of daytime operations but may include nighttime operations to gather additional data.
-Each daytime TRA activation would have a duration of up to five hours between 10:00 15:00 local time, Monday Friday.
-Any nighttime TRA activation would have the same activation parameters as Stages 1 and 2. - 2.5.4 In addition to operating in stages, the TRA has been split into three sectors which can be activated individually or in combination.
+- 2.5.1 The proposed trial would be conducted in stages, with progression to the next stage only occurring after specific criteria have been met. - 2.5.2 Both stages will consist of nighttime operations only.
+Each TDA activation would have a duration of up to six hours between 22:00 04:00 local time, Monday Friday. - 2.5.3 In addition to operating in stages, the TDA has been split into three sectors which can be activated individually or in combination.
 This allows us to activate the minimum amount of airspace necessary to conduct trial activities.
-An image of the final TRA design including the sectorisation can be seen in Section 4. - 2.5.5 The vertical limits of the TRA differ for nighttime and daytime operations.
-For nighttime operations the vertical limits are surface to 1,400ft above mean sea level (AMSL) whereas for daytime operations the vertical limits are surface to 1,200ft AMSL. - 2.5.6 Although the upper vertical limit of the TRA differs for day and nighttime operations the operating altitude of the trial aircraft does not.
-This allows the RPAS to move at greater speeds during nighttime trial activities and maintain an appropriate safety buffer. - 2.5.7 A high-level description of the activities to be conducted in each trial stage, including the TRA sector(s) to be activated and any access restrictions can be seen in Table 1 below.
+An image of the final TDA design including the sectorisation can be seen in Section 4.
+The vertical limits of the TDA are surface to 1,400ft above mean sea level (AMSL) - 2.5.4 A high-level description of the activities to be conducted in each trial stage, including the TDA sector(s) to be activated and any access restrictions can be seen in Table 1 below.